Division of Hotels and Restaurants

 6. Change of Owner / Operator / Licensee

 A change in the owner, operator or licensee requires completion of an application for a Certificate of Operation.
-It is the responsibility of the new owner, operator, or licensee to notify the bureau of the change and obtain the required license.
+It is the responsibility of the new owner, operator, or licensee to notify the division of the change and obtain the required license.
 A license fee is not required for a change of owner application if renewal is not required.
 The new licensee will be responsible for annual inspections and renewal.

 7. Reactivating Sealed Elevators